javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 }
 ```

-Here we use the `catch` block only to show the message, but we can do much more: send a new network request, suggest an alternative to the visitor, send information about the error to a logging facility, ... .
+Here we use the `catch` block only to show the message, but we can do much more: send a new network request, suggest an alternative to the visitor, send information about the error to a logging facility, and more.
 All much better than just dying.

 ## Throwing our own errors